-Amy began her ballet training as a child in Tallahassee, Florida with Helen Salter, Nancy Abbey (Tallahassee Civic Ballet company) and with Richard Sias and Gwynn Ashton at Florida State University as a high school student.
+Amy began her ballet training as a child in Tallahassee, Florida, with Helen Salter, Nancy Abbey (Tallahassee Civic Ballet company).
+With Richard Sias and Gwynn Ashton at Florida State University as a high school student.
 She spent summers at the North Carolina School of the Arts.
-At 16 she became a Joffrey Ballet Trainee and moved to New York City, where she trained with Jonathon Watts, Trinette Singleton and Francesca Corkle, and enjoyed the opportunity to perform with the company in occasional works including Romeo and Juliet.
-She left the trainee program to study with Wilhelm Burman as a scholarship student, and traveled Europe where she enjoyed learning new styles of contemporary ballet.
-Amy left ballet in 1988 and went to Brown University where she graduated with honors in Biology, and enjoyed studying modern dance with Julie Strandberg, choreographing and performing with the dance company “Extension.”
+At 16, she became a Joffrey Ballet Trainee and moved to New York City.
+She trained with Jonathon Watts, Trinette Singleton, and Francesca Corkle and enjoyed the opportunity to perform with the company in occasional works, including Romeo and Juliet.
+She left the trainee program to study with Wilhelm Burman as a scholarship student and traveled Europe, where she enjoyed learning new styles of contemporary ballet.
+Amy left ballet in 1988 and went to Brown University, where she graduated with honors in Biology, and enjoyed studying modern dance with Julie Strandberg, choreographing and performing with the dance company “Extension.”
 She went on to Harvard Medical School, a career in academic medicine as a Pathologist, and raising a family.
-She now enjoys the chance to take ballet class again at Cleveland City Dance, and create dances as a freelance choreographer.
+She now enjoys the chance to take ballet class again at Cleveland City Dance and create dances as a freelance choreographer.

-Sara Lawrence-Sucato hails from Columbus, OH and graduated with Honors from Mercyhurst University (Erie, PA) with a degree in Dance Teaching and Choreography.
-She has over ten seasons as a professional dancer with Cleveland’s The Dancing Wheels Company where she is also the company’s Tour Manager, and Sara teaches at several local dance studios.
+Sara Lawrence-Sucato hails from Columbus, OH, and graduated with Honors from Mercyhurst University (Erie, PA) with a degree in Dance Teaching and Choreography.
+She has over ten seasons as a professional dancer with Cleveland’s The Dancing Wheels Company.
+She is also the company’s Tour Manager, and Sara teaches at several local dance studios.
 With Dancing Wheels, Sara has performed works by Nai Ni Chen, David Dorfman, Christopher Fleming, Heidi Latsky, Stuart Pimsler, David Rousseve, Robert Wesner, as well as renowned choreographers Donald McKayle and Dianne McIntyre.
-She has performed with Columbus Ohio’s Columbus Dance Theatre and The Dance Cure as well as Erie’s Mercyhurst Dancers, Lake Erie Ballet, Shen and Bones Performance Group and SoMar Dance Works.
+She has performed with Columbus, Ohio’s Columbus Dance Theatre, and The Dance Cure, as well as Erie’s Mercyhurst Dancers, Lake Erie Ballet, Shen and Bones Performance Group, and SoMar Dance Works.
 Sara’s choreographic credits include dances performed as part of Cleveland Public Theatre’s DanceWorks (2015) and Big [Box] Series (2009, 2010), “Revolutions” (2012) and “2” (2017) for The Dancing Wheels Company, and “Concerto Impressioniste” (2016) and “Ocean Stories” (2017) for City Ballet of Cleveland.
 Sara joined the Cleveland City Dance faculty in 2014.

-Entering his third year as Associate Professor of Dance at Kent State University, Jeffrey Marc Rockland enjoys helping students expand, discover and excel.
+Entering his third year as Associate Professor of Dance at Kent State University, Jeffrey Marc Rockland enjoys helping students expand, discover, and excel.
 Rockland brings his professional experience into the classroom.
 He sets a professional standard by which technique and artistry are achieved.
-Rockland had the great fortune to train with master teachers such as: Laura Alonso, Robert Barnett, William Griffith, Constance Hardinge, Benjamin Harkarvy, David Howard, Robert Joffrey, Donald Mackayle, and Lupe Serano.
-As Soloist with Atlanta Ballet, Universal Ballet and Les Grands Ballets Canadiens, Rockland danced established repertoire of Balanchine, Bournonville, Feld, Fokine, Najinska, Petipa and Tuder and had new works choreographed for him by choreographers including: Anastos, Bahr, Barnett, Kudelka, McFall, Munroe, Pazik and Taylor Corbitt among others.
-As Ballet Master for Les Ballets Jazz de Montreal, Rockland was asked to give master classes in cities all over the world.
+Rockland had the great fortune to train with master teachers such as Laura Alonso, Robert Barnett, William Griffith, Constance Hardinge, Benjamin Harkarvy, David Howard, Robert Joffrey, Donald Mackayle, and Lupe Serano.
+As Soloist with Atlanta Ballet, Universal Ballet, and Les Grands Ballets Canadiens, Rockland danced an established repertoire of Balanchine, Bournonville, Feld, Fokine, Najinska, Petipa, and Tuder and had new works choreographed for him by choreographers including Anastos, Bahr, Barnett, Kudelka, McFall, Munroe, Pazik, and Taylor Corbitt among others.
+As Ballet Master for Les Ballets Jazz de Montreal, Rockland was asked to give master classes in cities worldwide.
 This led to his establishing connections in Asia that many years later have helped build Kent’s East Meets West Program.
-Today, in addition to enjoying his teaching at Kent State, Rockland is a guest teacher for several professional schools including Joffrey Ballet’s New York Summer Intensive.
+Today, besides enjoying his teaching at Kent State, Rockland is a guest teacher for several professional schools, including Joffrey Ballet’s New York Summer Intensive.

-Shannon Sterne is an Assistant Professor in the Department of Dance at Case Western Reserve University where she teaches Graham-based modern dance technique, dance kinesiology, and dance history.
+Shannon Sterne is an Assistant Professor in the Department of Dance at Case Western Reserve University, where she teaches Graham-based modern dance technique, dance kinesiology, and dance history.
 Previously, she danced internationally with the San Diego Ballet, toured nationally with the Dancing Wheels Company, and performed throughout southern California and Ohio as a freelance artist.
-She has had the pleasure of performing works by many notable choreographers including George Balanchine, Heinz Poll, Martha Graham, Pascal Rioult, David Rousseve, and Michael Uthoff.
-Her choreography has been met with critical acclaim nationwide, notably, at the San Diego International Fringe Festival, the OhioDance Festival, and at Cleveland Public Theatre.
+She has had the pleasure of performing works by many notable choreographers, including George Balanchine, Heinz Poll, Martha Graham, Pascal Rioult, David Rousseve, and Michael Uthoff.
+Her choreography has been met with critical acclaim nationwide, notably at the San Diego International Fringe Festival, the OhioDance Festival, and Cleveland Public Theatre.
 Sterne is also a Registered Dietitian Nutritionist (RDN) with research interests emphasizing nutrition and wellness for dancers.
-She continues to teach master classes in Graham technique at Cleveland City Dance and regularly sets choreography on the company dancers.
+She teaches master classes in Graham technique at Cleveland City Dance and regularly sets choreography on the company dancers.